Home » Hawaii Crafts » Simple Pineapple Body Scrub Bars

 How to Store Your Homemade Sugar Scrub Bar

-These pineapple scrub bars look really pretty in a glass container for a bathroom or you can put them in cellophane bags if you will be giving them as gifts.
-You can even use different shaped molds to elevate your spa sugar scrub.
+These pineapple scrub bars look really pretty in a glass container for a bathroom, or you can put them in cellophane bags if you will be giving them as gifts.
+You can even use different-shaped molds to elevate your spa pina colada scrub.
 Check out this pineapple mold I just found!

 Hawaiian Pineapple Sugar Scrub Bar Recipe